biocore/qiime/doc/tutorials/otu_picking.rst

 Cons:

 *  Speed.
 Some steps of this workflow do still run serially.
-For data sets with a lot of novel diversity with respect to the reference collection, this can still take a long time to run.
+For data sets with a lot of novel diversity with respect to the reference sequence collection, this can still take days to run.

 Running the OTU picking workflows
 =================================